littlegtplr/Hackintosh-Clover-folder-for-Coffee-Lake-builds/README.md

 - Sapphire - Radeon RX 580 8 GB PULSE

 ## 13 May 2020 Update:
-- BIOS/ has a BIOS version offers CFG Lock option to lift up CFG Lock, from Gigabyte customer services.
+- In BIOS/ there is a BIOS version offers CFG Lock option to lift up CFG Lock, from Gigabyte customer services.
 It should work but use at your own discretion.

 ## 05 May 2020 Update:
 - OpenCore updated to 0.5.8